erlage/rad/CONTRIBUTING.md

 - Include commented-out code.
 - Add any dependency to framework.
 - Attempt large architectural changes.
-- Submit code that's incompatible with the framework licence.
+- Submit code that's incompatible with the framework license.
 - Touch anything outside the stated scope of the pull request.

 ### What are some things you can work on?